-This mandarin champagne cocktail is inspired by the classic orange mimosa and is a great drink to pair with appetizers during these holidays or to accompany a fall or winter brunch.
+This mandarin champagne cocktail is inspired by the classic orange mimosa and is a great drink to pair with appetizers or to accompany a special fall or winter brunch.
 My friends will tell you that I love champagne cocktails, they are easy to make and most people tend to enjoy a bubbly drink.
-The only labor intensive part of making this sparkling drink is juicing the mandarins, they are small so you will need a good amount of them – however, they are juicy and are a lot easier to squeeze than lemons or limes.
+The only labor intensive part of making this sparkling drink is juicing the mandarins, they are smaller than oranges so you will need a good amount of them – however, they are juicy and are a lot easier to squeeze than lemons or limes.
 I made this drink with equal parts of mandarin juice and champagne, however if you want it a little stronger – or are running low on mandarins – you can use one part juice to two parts bubbly.
 Also, while mimosas are traditionally made with champagne, you can use any sparkling wine (cava, prosecco, etc).
-You can also make the juice in advance and refrigerate it until you are ready to prepare the mimosa.
-Happy holidays!
+You can also make the juice in advance and refrigerate it until you are ready to prepare the mimosas.
+You can make this mimosa cocktail with any type of mandarins, from clementines to tangerines to satsumas – or a mix of all.

-Summary: Bubbly mandarin cocktail made with fresh mandarin juice, champagne or sparkling wine, and orange liqueur.
+Bubbly mandarin mimosa cocktail recipe made with fresh mandarin juice, champagne or sparkling wine, and orange liqueur.

 - 3 cups chilled mandarin juice, from about 20 mandarins